-To search for a clinical trial at UCLA CTSI institutions (UCLA-Westwood, Cedars-Sinai Medical Center, Los Angeles Biomedical Institute at Harbor-UCLA Medical Center, Charles R. Drew University of Medicine and Science) go to www.clinicaltrials.gov.
+To search for a clinical trial at UCLA CTSI institutions (UCLA-Westwood, Cedars-Sinai Medical Center, The Lundquist Institute for Biomedical Innovation at Harbor-UCLA Medical Center, Charles R. Drew University of Medicine and Science) go to www.clinicaltrials.gov.

 The Food and Drug Administration (FDA) typically requires that experimental drugs be tested in three phases in stepwise fashion to determine if the experimental drugs are safe and effective.

-NIH Senior Health has clinical trial information, a catalog of short videos, FAQs and other useful information.
+NIH National Institute on Aging has clinical trial information, FAQs and other useful information.

 Medline, a service of the National Library of Medicine, has interactive tutorials, and links to information about specific health conditions.
-An English-language tutorial can be found here; a Spa\ nish-language tutorial can be found here.
+English-language health videos show the anatomy of body parts and organ systems and how diseases and conditions affect them; Spanish-language health videos can be found here.